fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 heading: Create your First Chart
 ---

-FusionTime, like the name implies, is a product which is used to plot discrete time-series data.
+FusionTime, like the name implies, is a product which is used to plot time-series data.
 FusionTime helps to evaluate patterns and trends in time-series data over a period of time.

-In this article, we'll create a simple time-series line chart showcasing online sales of SuperStore in the US.
+In this article, we’ll create a simple time-series chart showcasing online sales of SuperStore in the US.

 The chart is shown below:

 {% embed_ftChartData online-sales-single-series %}

-FusionTime uses columns and rows of the in-browser `DataTable` to feed data to the chart.
+FusionTime uses columns and rows in the form of a `DataTable` to feed data to the chart.
 This allows you to apply different data operations on the `DataTable` to transform the data as per your requirement.
 To create a DataTable you need to provide:

 * The `schema` which defines the properties of the columns.